jtbx/callisto/README.md

 luaposix for basic file manipulation and other routines, lua-cjson for JSON parsing support and LuaSocket for networking.

+luaposix provides most of the necessary functions, but is generally aimed towards people who already know how to use the POSIX APIs in C.

-First and foremost, Callisto tries to satisfy these requirements:
+First and foremost, Callisto tries to be:
  - an all-in-one zero-dependencies library for Lua that includes most features people would need, out of the box
  - a library that works and integrates well with Lua and its